 Choose the help that suits you.

 In the sessions I run, I swear.
 A lot.
 You can too.
 It often helps us to relax and ‘tell it like it is’.
-For many clients, in the way they’ve been telling it to themselves.
 What we both want is the truth.
-What we don’t want is the prettied up version, where we try to find the hollow academic words.
+What we don’t want is the prettied up version, where we try to find the hollow, polite, academic words.
 I can supply them, but they don’t have the same emotional ring as ‘bullshit’ or whatever.
 (If you don’t want the swearing, that’s ok too.)

 “Fucked up” will do to start with.
 How?
 Not sleeping, angry, anxious.
 Okay.
 The person I hope to meet is someone who is curious about how they feel, and searching for answers.
 The person I must meet is the one who has had enough, they are jack of all this anxiety or depression shit, the things they do that they themselves don’t understand.
 So let’s try to fix it.

 Occasionally, a client will come who’s not sure if they should be there.
 They’ve been having this negotiation with themselves, and losing.
 “Am I ok?”
 Can’t decide.
 On average it takes people 6 years to decide – by then the problem is either worse or deeply habituated.
 Anyway, if you’re in this inbetween space, not sure, ring me, or just come.
 You’ll know for sure after one session.

 The first conversation I have with someone (usually) is a 10-minute phone call to see if we can connect.
 Does my problem-solving approach resonate?
 (It doesn’t suit everyone).
 Have you seen a psych before, what was that like, what did you learn?
 Sometimes clients are none the wiser, and even more confused, after they’ve received help.
 Sometimes they’ve been traumatised all over again.
 I’m finding this initial chat alone can be like light through the clouds for people.
 Hope at last.